 When you look at the net sum of your customer’s value over time (including average order value, purchase frequency and customer lifetime), minus the costs for customer acquisition and maintenance, you get the Customer Lifetime Value (CLV).

 In B2B marketing, you know that the cost of acquiring new customers can be very high.
 Sales cycles are long and often several people are involved in the purchase.
 Above all, more people need to be involved in quotes, price negotiations and quality controls.
-If you look at the overall cost structure of all of these activities and commitment from both sides, you’ll realise that it’s just as important – if not more important – to maintain existing customers than to acquire new ones.
+If you look at the overall cost structure of all of these activities and commitment from both sides, you’ll realize that it’s just as important – if not more important – to maintain existing customers than to acquire new ones.

 1. Reduced costs for marketing and sales